cschin/ai-gent-smith/tools/pdf_to_embedding/Readme.md

 ## pdf_to_embedding.py

-As simple script to generate the embedding data that can be imported to Ai-gent Smit
+A simple script to generate the embedding data that can be imported to Ai-gent Smith

 ### Dependences